 There are a ton of health and wellness blogs out there.
 Many of them are very sterile.

 I wanted to create a space where women (and men too) can find inspirational articles on healthy living.
 I wanted to create a space where you can read an article and leave not just informed but inspired.
-I wanted to create a space where talking about health and wellness is like getting coffee with your best friend.
+I wanted to create a space where talking about health and wellness is like drinking coffee with your best friend.
 I wanted to create a space that is judgment-free and with the understanding that we are all on our own unique journey.

 Spring of 2017 was a very painful time for my family when I had to resign from my job.
 But it gave me the opportunity to turn Pink Fortitude from a hobby blog into the enterprise it is today.
 Once again… the trials of life have turned into something truly amazing.
 I get to share fortitude with the world every single day.